ToreniaFournieri/Star-Canine/Specification.md

 Damage resolution depends entirely on the current combat range.
 There are three independent damage models:

 #### LONG Range Damage Resolution:
-1. Damage is applied to Shield first
+1. Damage is applied to `shield` first
 2. Remaining damage (if any) is applied to `hull`

 #### MID Range Damage Resolution: